msprech/Election_Analysis/README.md

   county_votes[county_name] += 1

 ```
-I then used another for loop to iterate through the county_votes dictionary and calculate the total vote count per county and the vote percentage of the total vote per county.
+I then used another for loop to iterate through the "county_votes" dictionary and calculate the total vote count per county and the vote percentage of the total vote per county.
 Both of these results were printed into the election_results text file using f-string statements.

 ```